biadelmiro/UDACITY_intro_to_javascript_course/README.md

 ```

 ### Strings
 Let’s take a look at the string datatype.
+You’ve actually used a string before, and maybe just didn’t know it.
 ### String Concatination

 ### Variables